 Among all of the castles in North Wales, Harlech Castle is one of the most popular and most scenic.

 In 1283, the sandstone castle was built by James of St. George for Edward I. A rocky peninsula, overlooking Cardigan Bay was chosen as its site, the cliffs providing a natural barrier to protect the castle.
 It withstood centuries of battle but was eventually destroyed in the 1600s.

 Visitors will be impressed by the views and the castle’s overall condition — it is not quite as far gone as some of the other castles in Wales.
 Walking the walls is great fun but might not be for those who are squeamish about heights.

 Map showing the locations of the Welsh castles included in this article

 The best castles in Wales and planning your visit

 For more tips and inspiration for a variety of popular destinations in Wales pop over to my Wales Travel Guide which has all the information you need to plan your trip.

 If you are still deciding where to visit (as well as all these amazing castles!) check out our guide to the best places to visit in Wales.

-And finally if you dream of spending the night in a castle you can!
-There are a number of castle hotels and AirBnb options in Wales.
+And finally, if you dream of spending the night in a castle you can!
+There are a number of castle hotel options in Wales.
 You can find them all in my guide to the best castle stays in Wales.
 (And if staying in a Scottish castle also appeals don’t miss my accommodation guide to 8 fairytale Scottish castles!)